 We Protect You From Unfair Insurance Company Tactics

-It's important to remember that insurance companies are in business for one reason: to make money.
-Their profits increase when they settle claims for less than their fair value or deny a claim altogether.
+It’s important to remember that insurance companies are in business for one reason: to make money.
+Their profits increase when they settle claims for less than their fair value or deny claims altogether.
 Given this motivation, they will go to great lengths to invalidate your claim.
 Three common tactics they may engage in include:

 - Delaying payment of justified claim for as long as possible